 Sarah joined SFRS in 2019 after having worked in Highways, Transport and Environment in various business and change roles.
 She has a background in commercial law with significant experience of transforming businesses and change management.

 She's specifically responsible for programme/project management, communications, our inspection programmes, legal, business support, people and finally intelligence and assurance within SFRS.
-She is also the Deputy Director of the Community Protection Group, which includes being being Head of the Coroners Service.
+She is also the Deputy Director of the Community Protection Group, which includes being Head of the Coroners Service.

 Sarah said: "My favourite part of work is the people.
 Not only do I enjoy working for such great services but also knowing that what we do makes such a big impact on the safety of everyone who lives, works and travels through Surrey."